 In determining that Mr. Hyatt should continue serving as one of our directors, the board considered in particular his experience as a public company CFO and his retail background.
-His financial background is such that he is considered to be an "audit committee financial expert" as defined by the rules of the Securities and Exchange Commission (the "SEC") and, as a result, the board named him Chairman of the Audit Committee.
+His financial background is such that he is considered to be an "audit committee financial expert" as defined by the rules of the SEC and, as a result, the board named him Chairman of the Audit Committee.
 In addition, the board considered his performance as a director of Citi Trends.

-Continuing Class I Directors with Terms Expiring in 2012.
+Continuing Class I Director with Term Expiring in 2015.